feifan-li/FlyFlyDB/ReadMe.md

 # Group 25 Project - The Nosql Database: FlyFlyDB
+## The file structure:
+The DB/ directory is where all the databases, tables and records will be actually stored.
+The CLI, parser and storage engine are implemented under different directories.
+Further categorizations of functions are embodied in different sub-directories.
+The globals/ directory contain global information.
+The "main.go" is the entry point for building and executing the FlyFlyDB.
 ## The Easiest Approach to Launch this Database:
 ### just execute the "main.exe" file if you don't have Golang environment, but note that downloading the entire project is still required:
 ```